-Owen’s parents Megan and Justin are also in town.
 On Saturday, we see an early morning break in the rain clouds and decide to drive up the Blue Ridge Parkway to hike Craggy Pinnacle.
-We think the short, but beautiful hike with an amazing view will be perfect for Owen’s first hike!
+We think the short, but beautiful hike with an amazing view will be perfect for my nephew Owen’s first hike!

 Although it is foggy and overcast we still have a view.

-After a thirty minute ride we arrive at the parking area north of Craggy Gardens and the Parkway Visitors Center.
-Just as we climb that last 200 feet of the mountain, the clouds thicken up and the visability goes down.
+After a thirty-minute ride, we arrive at the parking area north of Craggy Gardens and the Parkway Visitors Center.
+Just as we climb that last 200 feet of the mountain, the clouds thicken up and the visibility goes down.
 You can normally see Craggy Dome from these shots, but not today.

 The hike is short, less than a mile, so we decide to do it despite the fog.
 If there is one thing I know about mountain weather, it is that it changes often.

-The trial immediately heads through a tunnel of Rhododendron.
+The trail immediately heads through a tunnel of Rhododendron.
 It is almost spooky looking.